mahmoud-26/mahmoud-26/README.md

 - 👋 Hi, I’m @mahmoud-26
-- 👀 I’m interested in programming and cars
+- 👀 I’m interested in programming and islam
 - 🌱 I’m currently learning for the school
 - 📫 How to reach me https://mahmoud-profile.netlify.app